legalize-dev/legalize-nl/nl/BWBR0049544.md

 A1.5 bestratingsmachine (zelfrijdend)

-A1.6 betonmachine / paver
+A1.6 beton- of mortelmachine / paver / mobiele 3D printer

-A1.7 betonpomp (stand-alone)
+A1.7 beton- of bentonietpomp (stand-alone)

 A1.8 bodemstabiliseerder